-This site had good aesthetic appeal and natural beauty.
-The adjacent steep, rough mountainous terrain from these mesa tops provides any number of scenic panoramas and also provides many opportunities for photography, bird watching and other activities.
+This site has good aesthetic appeal and natural beauty.
+The adjacent mesas tops and rough mountainous terrain tops provides scenic panoramas and numerous opportunities for photography, bird watching and other activities.
 This site can also provide hunting opportunities for big game species.